Bankruptcy Statistics

 Sex

-In 2020, 49% of bankruptcy filers were female, and 51% were male, according to the American Bankruptcy Institute.
+Over the last few years, 48% of bankruptcy filers were female, and 52% were male, according to the American Bankruptcy Institute.
 This gender split has remained relatively consistent over the past decade.

 Race